codegymdanang/blog/_posts/2021-08-11-css-pseudo-element.md

       <p>
          The first line of this paragraph will be underlined as defined in the CSS rule above.
 Rest of the lines in this paragraph will remain normal.
-         This example shows how to use :first-line pseduo element to give effect to the first line of any HTML element.
+         This example shows how to use :first-line pseudo element to give effect to the first line of any HTML element.
       </p>
    </body>